 ✅ Sandbox environment applies to test new FinTech products, which includes less regulations

 ✅In Lithuania, identification of a person can be made non-face-to-face

 With all of this, licensing in Lithuania takes approx. 2-3 times faster than in other EU jurisdictions.

 Trust us, Vilnius FinTech Week was not static at all.
-We moved to Rise Vilnius to check how they work with FinTech companies and we got valuable scaling tips:
+We moved to Rise Vilnius by Barclays to check how they work with FinTech companies and we got valuable scaling tips: